Before you buy something in a brick-and-mortar store, you interact with it. You test drive cars, you touch blankets, you smell candles.

 “In the engagement study, we found differential results among vastly different product types: dress shirt versus headphones versus hard drive.

 “In the value study, we found a counter-intuitive result: The perceived value of a shirt actually decreases with a larger image.
 Our hypothesis here is that it’s not the smaller image that increases price perception, but the increased white space that results from decreasing the image size, providing a more minimalist version of the page.”

 Do bigger product photos get more attention?
 That was the question the study set out to answer.

 First, let’s take a closer look at the products used in this study:

 You’ll notice these three items are very different.
 On the left, we have a men’s dress shirt, which is a design or experience product.
 On the right, we have a hard drive, which is a search or spec product.
 Headphones fall squarely in the middle of that scale.

-Ben and the CXL Institute team used eye-tracking to measure engagement:
+Ben and the Speero team used eye tracking to measure engagement:

 Engagement increased as the image size increased for the search or spec product (hard drive).
-Engagement decreased as the image size increased for the design or experience product (men’s dress shirt), though.
+However, engagement decreased as the image size increased for the design or experience product (men’s dress shirt).